Rival China trainmakers merge to boost high-speed rail push abroad

 CNR and CSR, which are already the world's largest train makers thanks to robust domestic sales, halted trading on Oct.
 27 and issued statements saying they would resolve "major issues" soon.

 Hong Kong-listed shares in CNR and CSR closed at HK$7.66 and HK$7.89 respectively on Oct.
-24 giving them a combined market value of HK$202 billion ($26 billion).
+24 giving them a combined market value of HK$202 billion (17 billion pounds).

 Trading in both firms will restart on Dec.
 31, the statement said.